 It was a treat to watch her artworks take shape – from the initial colour blocked areas of sand and water to the final SW being etched into the lower right hand corner of the canvas paint.
 It was also wonderful to see the reactions from people who had stopped to say hello in the early part of the day and then again at the end to view the final result.
 Everyone loved it and viewed the finished art with awe!

-This popular series has been loved and viewed across various social media platforms for several years now, attracting international attention from the world’s top stylists and interior designers (even Harpers Bazaar (Korea), Brittish Vogue have expressed admiration with features).
+This popular series has been loved and viewed across various social media platforms for several years now, attracting international attention from the world’s top stylists and interior designers (Harpers Bazaar (Korea), Brittish Vogue regularly express their admiration with special features).
 Sally has also become a source of inspiration for artists of all kinds spread throughout the world.
 School students in Korea are learning and recreating her style as part of their art class, cake artists in Australia, UK and USA have recreated her signature style in icing on cakes, and of course somewhat sadly there are also some artists from as far afield as USA, Estonia, and Russia who are awkwardly using her style in their studio for their own.
 Sally loves to see how she has inspired others, but when buying an artwork it’s vitally important to choose the original and best version rather than an awkward homage.
 By purchasing your art at KAB Gallery you can trust it is the real deal!
 All of the paintings are meticulously catalogued through the gallery and knowing that the Beach Series is exclusive to KAB Gallery makes it even easier for you to confidently purchase.

 Sally’s work has become the must-have item for any contemporary interior.
 You can purchase Sally West’s beach studies online here at www.KABGallery.com, and the KAB Gallery team will package and send your artwork with the most delicate of care.
 Easy domestic and international shipping options area available through the online checkout, or alternatively you can call the Gallery on 1300 78 7773 (from within Australia) or +612 4312 5114 (from overseas) for further information.